2022 ARC-NL Research Grants Competition

 The Principal Applicant is the person who will take primary responsibility for the intellectual direction of the research and assume administrative responsibility for the funds.
-Researchers currently holding an ARC-NL Research Grant cannot apply for another until their current award has been completed, and are not eligible to apply again during the next cycle for the same project (i.e., cannot hold multiple ARC-NL awards across multiple years to fund a project for longer).
+Researchers holding an ARC-NL Research Grant cannot apply for another until their current award is completed, and are not eligible to apply during the next cycle for the same project (i.e., cannot hold multiple ARC-NL awards across multiple years to fund a project for longer).

 Principal Applicants must:

-- be employed by a post-secondary academic institution or by a health or community services institution in Newfoundland and Labrador and have dedicated time for research as part of their employment
+- Be employed by a post-secondary academic institution or by a health or community services institution in Newfoundland and Labrador and have dedicated time for research as part of their employment

-- be a Research Member of ARC-NL (Apply here by the application deadline if you are not already a member)
+- Be a Research Member of ARC-NL (Apply here if you are not already a member)

 Amount of Award